pl4g/personal-projects/README.md

 # Welcome

-This is a repo for my little scripts and so on.
+This is a repo for my little scripts, codes, etc.